madtrick/pewpew/messages.md

 Missing

 - a way for control channels to know about players which registered before the game started
-- Rotation information when a player is registered
 - A notification to signal that a player just shot

 ```json